syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 {% endtabs %}

-3. Create an instance of SfKanban control.
+3. Create an instance of UWP Kanban Board control.

 {% tabs %}